velopaymentsapi/velo-node/docs/PayeesApi.md

 let apiInstance = new VeloPayments.PayeesApi();
 let payorId = "payorId_example"; // String | The account owner Payor ID
 let opts = {
-  'watchlistStatus': new VeloPayments.WatchlistStatus(), // WatchlistStatus | The watchlistStatus of the payees.
+  'watchlistStatus': new VeloPayments.WatchlistStatusV3(), // WatchlistStatusV3 | The watchlistStatus of the payees.
-  'disabled': true, // Boolean | Payee disabled 'onboardedStatus': new VeloPayments.OnboardedStatus(), // OnboardedStatus | The onboarded status of the payees.
+  'disabled': true, // Boolean | Payee disabled 'onboardedStatus': new VeloPayments.OnboardedStatusV4(), // OnboardedStatusV4 | The onboarded status of the payees.
   'email': bob@example.com, // String | Email address
   'displayName': Bob Smith, // String | The display name of the payees.
   'remoteId': remoteId123, // String | The remote id of the payees.